- Introduction to Syncloop

 A configuration window will appear.
 Copy the endpoint path specified in the Service endpoint by clicking on Copy icon at the end of the Service Endpoint Textbox.

-Go to the Syncloop platform and select API token from the Toolbar.
+Go to the Syncloop platform and select API token from the side Toolbar.

 Paste the token value from Syncloop Workspace into the bearer token textbox in the Postman Application.